CDLUC3/docker-tutorial/session1/simple.linux.commands.md

+---
+title: Run Simple Linux Commands in Docker
+nextpage:
+---
 {% include nav.html %}

-# Run Simple Linux Commands in Docker

 When a docker image is **run**, it becomes a **docker container**.